 You’ll need a construction permit to begin any project that involves constructing a new building or majorly renovating an existing structure.

-Everyone from developers to owners to contractors should be familiar with the various types of construction permits that might be required for their projects.
-Read on to learn about each of the four major types of construction permits and when you’ll need them.
+Everyone from developers to owners to contractors should be familiar with the various types of building permits that might be required for their projects.

 What is a construction permit?